top of page

 As you can see from the screenshots, all of Apple's marketing has centered around the use of Logic Pro 2 on the new iPad Pro.
 They seem to be pushing toward a version of the experience where musicians carry the tablet around with them wherever they go.

-I'm sympathetic to the idea of AI features as workflow accelerators.
-They don't necessarily have to be antisocial.
-You can jam with a friend and whip up instrumental tracks alongside your initial ideas, to break through creative block or come up with an initial arrangement.
+AI features can be workflow accelerators.
+Musicians can jam with a friend and whip up instrumental tracks alongside your initial ideas, to break through creative block or come up with an initial arrangement.

 bottom of page